artitw/text2text/README.md

-# Text2Text: Multilingual text transformer to generate translations, summarizations, questions and variations
+# Text2Text: Multilingual text transformer for translations, summarizations, questions and variations
 Transform texts in a hundred different languages!

 ### Citation